DesignPatternsPHP/DesignPatternsPHP/Behavioral/Command/README.rst

 Examples
 --------

--  A text editor : all events are Command which can be undone, stacked and saved.
+-  A text editor : all events are commands which can be undone, stacked and saved.
--  Symfony2: SF2 Commands that can be run from the CLI are built with just the Command pattern in mind
 -  big CLI tools use subcommands to distribute various tasks and pack them in "modules", each of these can be implemented with the Command pattern (e.g. vagrant)